Erik Duval’s Weblog

 SEPTEMBER 18, 2006

 In fact market analysts predict that by 2008, there will be more than 100 million mobile devices in the world (Metcalf 2006:103) and over 3 billion mobile phone subscribers (Nokia 2005).
 These devices promote the use of ‘anytime, anywhere’ learning, allowing users to transcend the limitations of the traditional presence-based classroom, and to fit learning into their daily lives, whenever they have the time or the inclination. ► 07/27 - 08/03 (4) Mobile Learning Device Poll mLearning and Baseball Making the classroom a playground for learning (In.
+New Le.